Apurva-tech/HackerCamp-Visara/README.md

 ![image](https://user-images.githubusercontent.com/59837325/163002955-973c1f6d-fd3e-42fe-a429-ed05d19bb361.png)

-Diabetes is a devastating health situation.
-Over 84% of sufferers are unaware that they've diabetes, and that is largely due to the fact there lacks a goal evaluation device for computerized detection.
-Diabetic Retinopathy is a eye situation that could purpose imaginative and prescient loss and blindness in human beings who've diabetes.
-Diabetic Retinopathy should be identified quickly and accurately, however, the inconsistency among clinicians exacerbates the cutting-edge negative remedy of DR. Currently, detecting DR is a totally time-ingesting task, which calls for an educated clinician to assess the retina.
-In addition to this, diagnosing sufferers may be extraordinarily inconsistent among ophthalmologists and our severity predictor guarantees a goal and brief evaluation of DR. To counter the adverse consequences of diabetic retinopathy and absence of consistency from clinician diagnosis, we present to you, the Visara.
+Diabetes is a disease that can kill you.
+Due to the lack of target assessment equipment for automated detection, almost 84 percent of diabetics are unaware that they have the condition.
+Diabetic Retinopathy is an eye disease that can cause diabetics to lose their vision and become blind.
+Diabetic Retinopathy should be identified quickly and correctly, yet clinician variability exacerbates the cutting-edge DR treatment's unfavourable outcomes.

-Visara is a web-app that utilizes a variety of state-of-the-art models to revolutionize the ophthalmologic field.
-Owing to the current pandemic, travelling to gyms/yoga centers is neither safe nor feasible which brings our project to show.
-The web-app would not only predict the DR and the extent of blindness but would also suggest the Yoga postures which are proven to be beneficial in the cure of Diabetic Retinopathy using a Yoga Bot which detects the posture of the user while performing the Asana.
-Studies have shown that concise organization of reports leads to better efficiency of treatment.
-Additionally, doctors can often miss key information from their patient if a medical text report is disorganized so this summarizer ensures that no information is lost in the process of communicating with a doctor.
-Therefore based on the diagnosis results a report is generated which can be accessed both by the doctor and the patient for the evaluation.
+Visara is a web-app that uses a range of cutting-edge models to transform the profession of ophthalmology.
+Traveling to gyms/yoga centres is neither safe nor viable due to the current pandemic, which brings our concept to light.
+Using a Yoga Bot that recognises the user's posture while performing the Asana, the web-app would not only predict the DR and the level of blindness, but it would also propose Yoga poses that have been shown to be useful in the treatment of Diabetic Retinopathy.

+According to studies, simple report organisation leads to greater treatment efficiency.
+Furthermore, if a medical text report is unstructured, doctors are more likely to overlook vital information from their patients, therefore this summarizer ensures that no information is lost in the process of interacting with a doctor.
+As a result, a report is prepared based on the diagnosis results, which may be accessible by both the doctor and the patient for evaluation.

 # What it does 🤖
-Our Visara aims to bring a solution which can help people take necessary preventive measures against one of the most common problems faced by a diabetic person which is vision loss.
-The fundamental objective of the project is to allow patients and doctors to efficiently utilize resources and funds.
-The most attractive quality of this project is to try to automate almost everything from the detection of Diabetic Retinopathy (DR) severity prediction and blindness time prediction to creating a report summarizer and handing over the details to our YogaBot.
+Our Visara project aims to provide a solution that will enable people to take the required precautions against one of the most prevalent problems that diabetics experience, eyesight loss.
+The project's main goal is to help patients and doctors use resources and funds more efficiently.
+The most appealing aspect of this project is that it attempts to automate practically everything, from the detection of Diabetic Retinopathy (DR) severity prediction and blindness time prediction to the creation of a report summarizer and the handing over of the details to our YogaBot.

-For new users, our YogaBot asks them a few generic questions regarding their medical history and recommends Yoga asanas to boost their health and immunity.
-For registered users, we keep a record of their previous asanas and their improvement to suggest some new routines.
-Our bot then acts as a personal trainer, records the body structure and notifies if the body is upheld correctly.
+Our YogaBot asks new customers a few general questions about their medical history before recommending Yoga asanas to improve their health and immunity.
+We maintain track of registered users' prior asanas and their progress in order to recommend new routines.
+Our bot then functions as a personal trainer, recording the body structure and alerting us if it is maintained properly.

 # Key features 💡

 ![image](https://user-images.githubusercontent.com/59837325/163003116-45cc8613-c322-4937-94cd-c8a0ff6839bb.png)

-Our YogaBot is a recommendation feature which analyzes the user’s health to recommend and teach Asanas to boost their health structure.
-It acts as a personal trainer checking the posture of the user while performing the Asanas.
+Our YogaBot is a health analysis function that recommends and teaches Asanas to improve the user's health structure.
+It functions as a personal trainer, ensuring that the user's posture is correct while completing the Asanas.

-Diabetic Retinopathy (DR) severity prediction, blindness time prediction, and a report summarizer are DR’s three main features.
-Each of these features are displayed in the form of records, where doctors can add various types of records by selecting one of the 3 features.
-Once they fill out the necessary information required for each record, they can retrieve an output within seconds.
-All records can be conveniently displayed on a single page.
-Additionally, our app would implement a login/logout authentication system, which enables a user to easily and securely access their data.
+The three primary aspects of Diabetic Retinopathy (DR) are severity prediction, blindness time prediction, and a report summarizer.
+Each of these attributes is represented by a set of records, to which doctors can add a variety of records by picking one of the three options.
+They can retrieve an output in seconds after filling out the appropriate information for each entry.

-1. For the DR severity prediction aspect of our web app, we will predict the stage of DR based on an image of the patient’s retina image.
-Our model classify the retina on a scale of 0-4, with 0 being no DR and 4 being the most severe.
+1. For the DR severity prediction part of our web app, we will use an image of the patient's retina to determine the stage of DR. Our approach rates the retina on a scale of 0 to 4, with 0 indicating no DR and 4 indicating severe DR.

-2. The next section in our web app predicts the chance of a patient going blind from DR over a course of 70 months.
-A doctor can enter demographic and treatment information about the specific patient.
-Using a ML Model, we intend to create a graph with the percent chance of going blind over a course of months.
-This is helpful for the doctor and the patient as they can easily decide how soon they need treatment, and if they need treatment, without getting their retina scanned.
+2. The following component of our online programme calculates the likelihood of a patient becoming blind as a result of DR over the course of 70 months.
+A doctor can submit information on a patient's demographics and therapy.
+We want to generate a graph displaying the percent likelihood of going blind over the course of months using a machine learning model.
+This is beneficial to both the doctor and the patient because they may quickly determine whether or not they require therapy without having their retinas scanned.

-3. Lastly, we have a report summarizer for the doctor to easily view a summary of the patient’s condition write up.
-Similarly, patients can also view their doctor’s report in a more concise and organized format.
+3. Finally, we have a report summarizer that allows the doctor to quickly see a summary of the patient's status.
+Patients can also get a more condensed and organised version of their doctor's report.

 # Novelty 💎
- Over 84% of patients are unaware they have diabetes, and this is large because there lacks an objective assessment tool for automated detection.
-Currently, detecting DR is a very time-consuming task, which requires a trained clinician to evaluate the retina.
-In addition to this, diagnosing patients can be extremely inconsistent amongst ophthalmologists, and our severity predictor ensures an objective and quick assessment of DR. Moreover, we cater a personalized set of yoga asanas for each individual along with a personal posture trainer which comes without the risks of Covid transmission.
+Because there is no objective diagnostic technique for automated screening, almost 84 percent of patients are unaware they have diabetes.
+Detecting DR is now a time-consuming process that necessitates the evaluation of the retina by a skilled doctor.
+Furthermore, ophthalmologists' diagnoses of patients can be quite uneven, and our severity predictor allows an objective and speedy assessment of DR. Furthermore, we provide each client with a personalised set of yoga asanas as well as a personal posture trainer, all without the risk of Covid transmission.

 # Tech Stack 📚